Canoeing and kayaking

 Four of the best rivers in Poland for kayaking and canoeing enthusiasts are the River Obra, Warta River, River Notec, and River Drawa.
 Other rivers suitable for canoeing and kayaking include the River Odra, River Postomia, Czarna Hancza River, Brda River and the Krutynia River.

-The most beautiful route is the almost two hundred kilometer long Krutynia route.
+The most beautiful route is the almost two hundred kilometre long Krutynia route.
 The river winds its way through the land of a Thousand Lakes, among a picturesque landscape of lakes and streams.
 The Krutynia River is always a wonderful experience, a close encounter with lush nature, beautiful lakes and the wildlife of the Pisz Forest.

 Another interesting Mazurian route is that of the Drweca River which is one of the clearest rivers in Poland.
 It is about 200 km long.
 It starts at Ostroda, flows through forests and wildlife reserves, and goes all the way to the Vistula River near Torun.
 Comfortable sites for camping are found on both riverbanks.
 There is an annual “International Canoe Trip on Drweca river”, which is popular among canoeists from many countries.